APS #5009

 Brief Description

-This APS provides a performance rating system for university staff as a critical component of the university's performance management system for effective resource management and employee development.
+This APS provides a performance evaluation system for university staff as a critical component of the university's performance management system for effective resource management and employee development.

 Reason for Policy

-This policy statement provides the guidelines for annual performance evaluation and planning in accordance with the use of the revised 5-point performance rating form.
+This policy statement provides the guidelines for annual performance evaluation.

 Policy Profile